arjunmalik1/Image-Classification-Using-Sagemaker/README.md

-# Dog Breed Classifier Project BY SANCHARIKA DEBNATH
+# Dog Breed Classifier Project
 # Image Classification using AWS SageMaker

 This project takes a pretrained CNN model (Resnet18) and finetunes it for use in classifying dog breeds into 133 classifications based on a Dog Breeds dataset.